niskrev/PhDEcon108/docs/Syllabus.md

 ## Course goals

-* Obtain a basic knowledge of time series theory and methodology
+* Obtain a basic knowledge of time series theory and methodology.
 * Learn how to analyze time series data by exploratory analysis, model identification and fitting.
 * Learn how to use Python to perform such analysis, by using existing libraries, as well as by writing own code to implement specific time series tasks.
+* Learn useful research tools and practices.

 ## Grading